garrandall/popular-music-data/tracks/after-the-goldrush-prelude.md

-There was a band playing in my head and I felt like getting high I was thinking about what a friend had said I was hoping it was a lie Thinking about what a friend had said I was hoping it was a lie Well I dreamed i saw the silver spaceships flying in the yellow haze of The sun
+There was a band playing in my head and I felt like getting high I was thinking about what a friend had said I was hoping it was a lie Thinking about what a friend had said I was hoping it was a lie Well I dreamed I saw the silver spaceships flying in the yellow haze of The sun
 There were children crying and colors flying all around the chosen one All in a dream, all in a dream the loading had begun